 Councilmember Hugo A. Argumedo moved to the City of Commerce in 1994 and was elected to the City Council in 1996 to fill the unexpired term of Ruben Batres.
 He was reelected to the City Council in 1997, 1999, 2003, 2007, 2015 and 2020.

 Councilmember Argumedo has played an active role in the City and is committed to improving community safety, education and employment.
-Among his accomplishments are helping to initiate the City’s Education Commission; restructured the City scholarship program resulting in more money being raised for Commerce students with college expenses; and initializing the Citadel expansion project, doubling the number of stores at the Citadel and creating many jobs and added revenue to our City for years to come.
-In addition, he helped pass the hotel visitor tax, which generates an estimated $2.3 million annually; Negotiated a new fire department contract, saving the City of Commerce over 11 million dollars; oversaw new homes being built in Bristow and Veteran Park areas; and is a strong advocate of community-based policing and the Neighborhood Watch Program.
+Among his accomplishments are helping to initiate the City’s Education Commission; restructuring the City scholarship program resulting in more money being raised for Commerce students with college expenses; and initializing the Citadel expansion project, doubling the number of stores at the Citadel and creating many jobs and added revenue to our City for years to come.
+In addition, he helped pass the Hotel Visitor Tax, which generates an estimated $2.3 million annually; negotiated a new fire department contract, saving the City of Commerce over 11 million dollars; oversaw new homes being built in the Bristow and Veteran Park areas; and is a strong advocate of community-based policing and the Neighborhood Watch Program.